ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 ## Initialisation of Stateful Modules

 Modules can hold a state.
-Functors can provide a means to initialize stateful modules.
-As an example of such, here is a possible way to handle random number generation seeds as a state.
+Functors can provide a means to initialise stateful modules.
+As an example of such, here is a possible way to handle random number generation seeds as a state:

 **`random.ml`**
 ```ocaml